ludvikpet/02503-grind/max/exercises/Ex10-Viola-Jones/exercise_10.md

 ## Part 2: Snapchat-like object filters
 ---
 We've already seen that we can detect eyes and faces somewhat robustly.
 Now, we will use this knowledge to make a Snapchat-like filter, where an object is placed on an image (the webcam feed) on an anchor-point (e.g. the top of the head).
-The goal is, that the object should track the anchor-point on the head through successive frames.
+The goal is, that the object should track the anchor-point on the head through successive frames while being transformed to fit the head appropriately.
+Our approach will be based on using cascaded detection for identifying simple facial landmarks.

-In order to achieve this, we will need to be able to load an image with either a transparent background (RGBA-image), or alternatively load an image which we can make a mask for which could achieve the same end.
+<b> A small motivation </b>

+Interestingly, this approach is reminiscent of a patent registered by Snap Inc in 2016, titled "[Method for real time video processing for changing proportions of an object in the video](https://patents.google.com/patent/US20150221118A1/en)".
+Claim 9 states:
+- *9. The computer implemented method of claim 1, wherein the detecting of the object in the video is implemented with the use of Viola-Jones method.*
+- *10. The computer implemented method of claim 1, wherein the detecting of the object's feature points is implemented with the use of an Active Shape Model (ASM)."*

+The ASM-part is closely related to week 12.
+Presumably, Viola Jones is used to quickly detect where faces are located in the frame, on the basis of which the Active Shape Model is fitted for identifying feature points (landmarks).

+In this exercise, we will instead infer feature points from geometry which can be extracted using cascaded classification alone.

 ### Exercise 4: loading an RGBA image
+In order to implement the desired effect, we will need to be able to load an image with either a transparent background (RGBA-image), or alternatively use masking approaches.

 Open the file *part_2_viola_jones_snapchat.py*.
 Finish the function *load_png_object* and use it to load the hat object which has the path *image_props/hat_rescaled.png. pass the flag cv2.IMREAD_UNCHANGED, which forces openCV to load the image using an alpha-channel.
 Return the image and the image shape.
 Test that the shape is as you expect.

 **Question 3**: *How can you interpret the alpha-channel?*

 ### Exercise 5: Eye-centre landmark registration
 For the approach we will use for visualizing the hat on top of the head, we will use a simplified landmark-based approach.
 In order to place the hat correctly, we will need to infer three landmarks: **1)** the centre coordinate of the top of the detected face, **2)** the centre coordinate of the left eye detection and **3)** the centre coordinate of the right eye detection.
 For each detected face and pair of eyes, we will need to save these coordinates.

 All quantities we need to infer the landmarks are defined in the following loop: